Keep On Jumpin': Critical reception

-Music Week gave it three out of five, noting the "sizzling production from Terry", and Wash's "richer-than-treacle vocals".
+Music Week gave it a score of three out of five, noting the "sizzling production from Terry", and Wash's "richer-than-treacle vocals".
 Music Week editor Alan Jones commented, "Terry opts for vocal attack, pairing two of the most popular and enduring disco divas — Martha Wash and Jocelyn Brown — with impressive results."
 Dave Fowler from Muzik gave it four and a half out of five, describing the song as a "oh-so-perfectly produced package of classic house" that "is sure to keep it pumpin' for lovers of deep Americana on both sides of the pond."
 DJ Freshy-D from Smash Hits also gave it three out of five, calling it "wicked, but [it] deserve a place on your deck."